About the gallery

 He was a runner-up in The Sunday Times Watercolour Competition in 1993 with his translucent portrait "Study in Sunlight" (left).
 Since then, he has worked and exhibited, not only with Brian Sinfield and The Merriscourt Gallery, but in his studio/gallery on the hill near Compton Abdale.
 Now, in Northleach, he has been re-visiting his early exploration of abstraction and use of mixed media.
 His interest in early Buddhist and Egyptian wall paintings, alongside the symbolism contained in number and geometry (two purchased by Barclays Bank in Canary Wharf, London), has richly informed his more recent work.

 As a printmaker, Don Cordery uses a traditional French etching press.
 Traditional printmaking attracts considerable interest and Don is considering offering regular weekend teaching workshops for individuals or small numbers wishing the learn the craft.

 Alongside paintings and prints produced in the studio at the rear of the shop, a selection of giclee prints of Don's work will soon be available for sale.

 Images produced by Don's wife, Cheryl, a self-taught photographer, will be sold in the form of prints, framed and unframed.

-In addition, individual photographic portrait sessions (fondly known as "The Kitchen Sessions") will be offered, although these will only available once the Covid-19 restrictions have been lifted.
-Cheryl's portraits, which were due to have been shown in the Gallery this month, can be seen instead in the 'Portraits' section in Portfolios.
+In addition, individual photographic portrait sessions (fondly known as "The Kitchen Sessions") will be offered, although these will only be available once the Covid-19 restrictions have eased somewhat.
+Cheryl's show, Portraits, is now up and running in the Gallery, and can also be seen in the 'Portraits' section in Portfolios.